celestialdreams-fr/technicalTest001/README.md

 Request formats :
     Content-Type: application/json
     Name: 2–40 alphabetic characters
-    Date: use ISO format yyyy-MM-dd for LocalDate
+    Date: use ISO format yyyy-MM-dd for LocalDate (must be an adult birth date)
-    CountryCode: 2 alphabetic characters
+    CountryCode: 2 alphabetic characters (must be a french country code)
     Gender: F or M

 Example payload for create / update: